Kansas Star Casino: Proposals and development

-Opening to 2022
+Opening to present

 The casino opened in a temporary facility on December 26, 2011.
 The permanent casino facility opened in December 2012.
 The property's hotel, a Hampton Inn, opened with 150 rooms in October 2012, and expanded to 300 rooms in August 2014.
 The temporary casino building was converted to its permanent use as a 3,400-seat arena, with an inaugural concert by Daughtry in June 2013.

 In 2017, Kansas Attorney General Derek Schmidt "issued an opinion saying that allowing a revote on Wichita’s Greyhound Park may breach the state’s contract with the Kansas Star casino in Mulvane," potentially resulting in the casino needing to be repaid by the state for privilege fee or other damages.

 It was one of four state-owned casinos to be mandated to close on March 17, 2020 by the Kansas Lottery, in response to the COVID-19 pandemic.
 It re-opened May 22, 2020 after orders from Kansas Governor Laura Kelly, at reduced capacity to allow for social distancing to comply with health orders, and with a limit to only slot machines, as well as employees undergoing temperature checks and wearing face coverings.
 Visitors had social distancing enforced and had their temperatures checked.
 On Jan 26, 2021, the casino held a vaccine event offering Pfizer and Moderna.